-I was listening to my second cousin, the amazing Stephanie Tarnasky, she owns Olive Ave: A women’s clothing store, @oliveaveboutiqueif you want to follow her on IG.
-She is basically one of those most positive and uplifting person that I know.
-And she doesn’t all while being super real.
+I was listening to my second cousin, the amazing Stephanie Tarnasky, she owns Olive Ave: A women’s clothing store, @oliveaveboutique if you want to follow her on IG.
+She is basically one of the most positive and uplifting people that I know.
+And she does it all while being super real.

 Anyway, she was talking yesterday about how she has suffered from hair loss for years.
 She started losing it after she lost about 60 pounds and before she had any children.
 It has been a tough journey, but she handles it with such grace and has been really open about it this past year as she started wearing wigs because she was just tired of not having good hair.
 As I listened to her yesterday as she was talking about it, at one point she became emotional, I could sort of relate.

 Not that I have had to deal with the same trial but there are definitely days when I say, “I hate that this is what I have to deal with in my life every day (having bipolar).
 I hate that it’s always at the top of my mind and even though it’s not something that can be physically seen (maybe especially because it’s not), it’s still really, really hard!
 And just talking about it can sometimes make me emotional.

 But as I was listening to Stephanie, I thought about what she was saying and you know what?
 We all have HARD things to deal with in this life.
 Rarely are they the same things that others around us struggle with.
 But hard nonetheless.
 And the truth is we can choose to handle it with a positive words and actions or negative.
 Easier said than done, right?
 Right!
 It’s kind of like a muscle that we have to work out to get tone and developed.
 We can’t just wish it to be, or workout once and hope it gets developed and beautiful.
 It takes a lot of hard work.
 And to be honest, a lot of focusing on the positive aspects that come from what ever hard thing you are dealing with.